open/close all folders

 - Knight in Shining Armor: He desperately wants to be seen as one.

 - Masculine Girl, Feminine Boy: Part of the pair with his sister.
 He cooks and cleans because she's genuinely incapable of doing either with any skill, and occasionally worries he isn't manly enough.
-His personality is also much more gentle than hers.
+His personality is also much gentler than hers.

 - Magic Knight: Starts with a short sword, but in battle he is very magic-oriented.